Examining personal digital devices at the Canadian border

 Personal digital devices

 Canada Border Services Agency (CBSA) officers, under the Customs Act, have the authority to examine all goods that cross the border.
-This means that, just like your luggage, our officers can examine your cell phones, tablets, laptops and any other digital device you are carrying.
+For border control purposes, our officers have similar authorities to examine your cell phones, tablets, laptops and any other digital device you are carrying.
 CBSA officers may also examine a traveller's personal digital device under the Immigration and Refugee Protection Act.

-A personal digital device is defined as any device that is capable of storing digital data, such as:
+A personal digital device is any device that can store digital documents or evidence, such as:

 - cell phones